Limine-Bootloader/limine-protocol/PROTOCOL.md

 All [responses](#response) and associated data structures are placed in [bootloader-reclaimable memory](#memory-map-feature) regions.

-The ABIs the Limine protocol uses and expects the application to comply with are as follows:
+The ABIs the Limine protocol uses and expects the executable to comply with are as follows:
   - SysV Itanium ABI for x86-64
   - AAPCS LP64 for aarch64
   - LP64 for riscv64